-Complete the 2018-19 application online form in English or Spanish HERE.
+Complete the 2019-20 application online form in English or Spanish will be coming August 1 HERE.

 Paper applications are also available at all the schools in the front office.
 Applications are available in English and Spanish.
 If you would like an application mailed to your house please call 651-621-6024.